ayushkumar-umms/splice-junction-characterization/README.md

 ### General notes about needed files and output structure

 Make sure that the GTF File provided does not list out intron locations.
-This pipeline assumes that the only features present in the GTF File are: gene, transcript, exon, five_prime_utr, CDS, three_prime_utr, start codon, and stop codon
+This pipeline assumes that the only features present in the GTF File are: gene, transcript, exon, five_prime_utr, CDS, three_prime_utr, start codon, stop codon, and Selenocysteine

 For splice junctions that have a unidentified strand (strand = 0), the pipeline create two copies of that splice junction and changes the strand=1 for one junction and the other to strand=2
 - EX: If JNC92 has a strand of 0